-2. Buffer yards and screening shall be provided as necessary to adequately protect neighboring properties.
+- 2. Buffer yards and screening shall be provided as necessary to adequately protect neighboring properties.
 A buffer yard at least 50 feet wide must be provided on the site in all instances where the site adjoins a residential use or district.
 The buffer yard shall be naturally landscaped, have no impervious cover and shall not be used for building, parking, loading or storage purposes.
-Screening shall be provided for the length of the buffer yard in accordance with § 22-721 of the Subdivision and Land Development Ordinance [Chapter 22].

-3. Any exterior lighting and/or amplified public address system shall be arranged and designed so as to prevent objectionable impact on neighboring properties.
+Screening shall be provided for the length of the buffer yard in accordance with § 22-721 of the Subdivision and Land Development Ordinance [Chapter 22]. - 3.
+Any exterior lighting and/or amplified public address system shall be arranged and designed so as to prevent objectionable impact on neighboring properties.
 Use of the outdoor public address systems shall only be permitted between the hours of 8:00 a.m. and 11:00 p.m.
 Exterior lighting other than that essential for the safety of the users of the premises shall be prohibited between the hours of 11:00 p.m. and 6:00 a.m.

-§ 27-647.
+§ 27-658.
 Outdoor Trap, Skeet, Rifle, Pistol or Archery Range.

-1. General Requirements for new Rifle and Pistol Range.

-A. Minimum lot area: five acres.

-B. Minimum lot width: 300 feet (street side right-of-way).
+- 1. General Requirements for new Rifle and Pistol Range. - A. Minimum lot area: five acres. - B. Minimum lot width: 300 feet (street side right-of-way).
 The range area must be a minimum of 400 feet wide plus the width of the shooting range.
 A minimum of 200 feet is required from any property or street right-of-way line.
-The area of use must be 900 feet from any neighboring residential or commercial dwelling.

-C. An earthen background berm must be provided within 20 feet of the farthest target post.
+The area of use must be 900 feet from any neighboring residential or commercial dwelling. - C. An earthen background berm must be provided within 20 feet of the farthest target post.
 Such berms shall have a slope of not less than 45 degrees or a one to one ratio and must extend to 12 feet above the ground level of the highest target and or eight feet above the highest target.
 The crest of the berm at the 12 foot minimum height limit shall be at least four feet wide as measured between the wall of the berm facing the range and the opposite wall.
 The berm shall extend eight feet beyond the target on both sides.
 The berm shall be free of gravel and other hard surface material to provide adequate drainage.
-Natural earth backstop berms are permitted provided adequate vertical and horizontal requirements listed above are satisfied.
+Natural earth backstop berms are permitted provided adequate vertical and horizontal requirements listed above are satisfied. - D. The earthen side berms must be provided immediately adjacent to the range and shall extend from the firing line to the background berm.
+The side berms shall meet the same design qualifications as set forth for background berms in subsection C. above. - E. Only targets mounted on target cross rails shall be permitted.
+No targets of any kind shall be set directly on the ground. - F. Warning signs noted 'Firing Range, Stay Clear' shall be posted outside the berms where visible from any location while approaching the berms. - 2.
+General Requirements for new Trap and Skeet Range. - A. Minimum lot area: eight and one-half acres.